scrabbletank/farhome-rules/rulesdoc.md

 ##### Regeneration

-You recover from a mundane minor injury after a short rest.
+You recover from a minor injury after a short rest.
 Major injuries that aren't caused by magic or disease are cured after a week.

 #### Drake